 controlled substance for money, services, or anything of value.]

-[A person transports something if he or she carries or moves it from one
+[A person transports for sale if he or she carries or moves something

-possessed/possessed for sale), only that (he/she) was aware that it was a
+possessed for sale), only that (he/she) was aware that it was a controlled

 [Under the law, a person becomes one year older as soon as the first